hashicorp-forge/nomad-bench/README.md

 and how to run it.

 ## Getting Started

-To run this project you needs the following tools installed in your machined:
+To run this project you needs the following tools installed in your machine:
 * [Terraform][terraform_install]
 * [Python][python_install]
 * [Ansible][ansible_install]
 * `make`

+The project also needs an AWS account where the infrastructure will be built and run.
+The resources used have a non-trivial monetary cost associated.

 ### (Optional) Create a Python Virtual Environment
 Virtual environments allow you to isolate Python package installation for specific projects.